 - Select the backup you want to restore from.
 Choose the most recent backup that occurred before you installed macOS Big Sur.

 - Then, select a destination disk, where the contents of your backup will be stored.

 - Click Restore and press Continue.

 The process may take some time.
 Your Mac will restart running macOS Catalina.

-Downgrade to macOS Catalina using a bootable installer
+How to downgrade from macOS Big Sur using a bootable installer

 If you didn’t back up your Mac with the Time Machine, it’s too bad.
 But, you can still downgrade to the previous OS version.
 Just follow the instructions.